F.A.S.T Approach™

 -

-Lesson 2: SOAP Note for Bob
+Lesson 2: Recovery Guidelines for Bob

 We will introduce why facilitating joint motion is very important in fixing Bob’s shoulder pain.